cashubtc/awesome-cashu/README.md

 - [bullishNuts](https://github.com/thebullishbitcoiner/bullishnuts) is an ecash wallet in early beta phase.
 - [Cashu.me](https://github.com/cashubtc/cashu.me) is another web wallet built on Quasar and Vue.js.
 It is written in JavaScript and TypeScript.
 - [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu wallet written in Zig.
+- [eNuts 2](https://github.com/cashubtc/eNuts/tree/master) is a Cashu wallet being resurrected from the original eNuts wallet.
 - [Harbor](https://github.com/HarborWallet/harbor) is an ecash wallet for better desktop privacy.
 - [Kashir](https://github.com/KashirApp/Kashir) is an ecash wallet with nostr integration built using React Native and CDK.
 - [Macadamia](https://github.com/zeugmaster/macadamia) is a Cashu wallet for iOS written in Swift.